mia-platform/documentation/docs/development_suite/api-console/api-design/api_key.md

 ## How to use an API Key

-In the **Management section of the endpoint**, for each endpoint, you can specify if protect it with an API key and for which *ClientType* to authorize calls by using the `Only with an API Key` flag and the `User Group Permission` field.
+In the **Management section of the endpoint**, for each endpoint, you can specify if protect it with an API key and for which *ClientType* to authorize calls by using the `API Key required` flag and the `User Group Permission` field.

 You can call an endpoint using an API Key passing the value of the key by `secret`/`client-key` header: